Azlanrajj2021/hangman/README.md

 Simply clone the project and hit run to play the game.

-File structure of the project
+File structure of the project:

+milestone2 - Includes the basic variables for the game milestone3 - Includes two functions: check_guess and ask_for_input
+milestone4 - The check_guess and ask_for_input functions are turned into methods and added as part of the Hangman Class milestone5 - Final function called play-game created to make the game functioning

+License information:

-License information
+Basic License permission granted.